Reilly-Lab-Yale/variant_effects_mnoon/README.md

 Adds several columns for donwstream use, computed from existing columns:
 - Mean malinois reference activity and mean malinois skew
 - MAF : Minor Allele Frequency
-    - (See aforementioned "AF, AC & AN" section)
+    - (See aforementioned "Gnomad" section)
 - Rarity codes (simply called "category") and based on AC and MAF.

-Note on rarity code `MAF_OR_AC_IS_ZERO` : all variants bearing this code are filtered in a later step.
+Note on rarity code `MAF_OR_AC_IS_ZERO` : all variants bearing this code are filtered later steps.

+## 2.2.add_roulette

+Adds roulette mutation rate from (ROULETTE CITE).

+## 2.3.add_transposons

+Annotates all variants with a boolean value that indicates whether they are in a repetitive element or not.

+## 2.5.filter

+Removes...

+## 3.0.pleio_and_filter

+Computes emVar status and "pleiotropy" (how many cell types, of the three predicted by malinois, is the variant predicted to be an emVar in).

 ## intuition
-This step takes the output of ... but its own output is not used in any subsequent steps.
+This step takes the output of "2.3.add_transposons" but its own output is not used in any subsequent steps.

 ## helper